JvanKatwijk/qt-dab/README.md

 The libraries can be found on the website of SDRplay
  * www.sdrplay.com

-For using an **AIRspy** or a **Hackrf device** the Windows installers contain support libraries.
-For Ubuntu as well as the bullseye repository (for the RPI) the repository contains appropriate software.
+For using an **AIRspy** or a **Hackrf device** the Windows Installers contain support libraries.
+For **Linux**, the Ubuntu (and bullseye repository for the RPI) the repository contains appropriate software.

-For using an **RTLSDR device** the Windows version contains driver software.
+For using an **RTLSDR device** the Windows Installers contain support libraries.
-For Linux, the Ubuntu (and bullseye) repositories do provide a package.
+For **Linux**, the Ubuntu (and bullseye) repositories do provide a package.
 However, using that package one needs the kernel module to be blacklisted, see e.g.
  * https://www.reddit.com/r/RTLSDR/wiki/blacklist_dvb_usb_rtl28xxu/

 Personally, I prefer to build a version of the library myself,  installation is easy, see:
  * "https://osmocom.org/projects/rtl-sdr/wiki".

-For using the **LimeSDR device** the Windows version contains driver software.
+For using the **LimeSDR device** the Windows Installers contain support libraries.
-For Linux I went back to the sources and compiled the support library myself, see:
+For **Linux** I went back to the sources and compiled the support library myself, see:
  * "https://wiki.myriadrf.org/Lime_Suite".